dlu-ch/dlb/doc/terms.rst

       It is represented as an instance of :class:`dlb.ex.Context` used as a context manager.

    active context
-      The innermost :term:`content`, if any.
+      The innermost :term:`context`, if any.

    root context
-      The outermost :term:`content`, if any.
+      The outermost :term:`context`, if any.

    script
       A Python program that potentially creates an :term:`active context` at least once.